 Symptoms of Lupus

 Lupus is an inflammatory disease that occurs when the body begins to attack its own organs.
 It can affect the lungs, heart, skin, kidneys, and joints.
-In many cases of cases of Lupus, a butterfly shaped scar will appear on the affected person’s face.
+In many cases of Lupus, a butterfly-shaped scar will appear on the affected person’s face.
 It is hard to diagnose because many of the symptoms are similar to those of other ailments.
 Lupus most commonly occurs in women.
 There is no cure for Lupus, but many treatments are available to help those with the disease live normal lives.
 The symptoms tend to come and go in what are called “flares.”
 The cause for Lupus is unknown.
 Previously, there were many fatalities due to the disease, but with advances in treatment for the disease, fatalities have now become a rarity.
 However, given the unpredictable nature of the disease, most insurance companies are hesitant to insure those who have it.

 Life Insurance Approval with Lupus

 There are four different types of Lupus.
-Those who have the less severe type will have a better chance at being able to get life insurance.
+Those who have a less severe type will have a better chance at being able to get life insurance.
 However, people with Lupus can purchase life insurance policies with lower benefits.
-There are many top U.S. life insurance companies who will specially offer life insurance for people with Lupus.
+There are many top U.S. life insurance companies that will offer life insurance for people with Lupus.
 Since the death rate for people with Lupus is fairly low, these companies are willing to provide policies to people who have the disease.
 In order to get an adequate life insurance policy, people with Lupus will have to find those companies who are knowledgeable of Lupus statistics.
 Here are some ratings you can expect to see when purchasing life insurance with Lupus.

 Life Insurance with Systemic Lupus

 With Systemic Lupus, a lot will depend on the age of onset of the disease.

 - Age 20 or under when onset occurs – DECLINE